Robizon Khubulashvili

 Approximately Efficient Resource Allocation: A Theoretical and Experimental Evaluation with Nicole Immorlica, Sera Linardi, Brendan Lucier, Joshua Mollner and Glen Weyl (Under Review)

-The Role of Effort Cost Perception in Outcome Bias with Sera Linardi and Xiaohong Wang
+The Role of Effort Cost Perception in Outcome Bias with Sera Linardi and Xiaohong Wang (Under Review)

 How to get-toilet-paper.com?
 Provision of Information as a Public Good with Mallory Avery, Kristi Bushman, Alexandros Labrinidis, Sera Linardi, and Konstantinos Pelechrinis (Appeared at MD4SG - video)